 High Field, Compact Fusion

 A future fusion power plant will have to confine a plasma with a high enough pressure for a long enough time in order to produce net energy, i.e. more power output (from fusion reactions) than input (to run the device).
-In the past, the main focus of the fusion community was to make the device really big—more plasma means more power.
+In the past, the main focus of the fusion community was to make the device really big – more plasma means more power.
 However, big machines are costly.
-Recently, advancements in high temperature superconducting (HTS) magnets allow another path: compact (cheaper) devices with high magnetic fields, strong enough to balance high plasma pressure.
-This was the inspiration for the conceptual ARC pilot plant, as well as MIT’s newest innovation, the net-energy SPARC tokamak, in collaboration with Commonwealth Fusion Systems.
+Recently, advancements in high temperature superconducting (HTS) magnets allow another path: compact (cheaper) devices with high magnetic field strengths, strong enough to balance high plasma pressure.
+This was the inspiration for the conceptual ARC pilot plant, as well as MIT’s newest venture, the net-energy SPARC tokamak, in collaboration with Commonwealth Fusion Systems.

-During my time at MIT, I got to work on—and inside!—the Alcator C-Mod tokamak.
-With the highest magnetic field in a tokamak, C-Mod broke the world record for stored plasma pressure on its last day of operation, 30 September 2016.
-Since then, I have helped update the ARC design—see the rendering—to include a novel divertor design and robust heat exhaust management system.
+During my time at MIT, I got to work on – and inside! – the Alcator C-Mod tokamak.
+With the highest magnetic field strength of a tokamak, C-Mod broke the world record for stored plasma pressure on its last day of operation, 30 September 2016.
+Since then, I have helped update the ARC design – see the rendering – to include a novel divertor design and robust heat exhaust management system.
 In addition, I have explored the feasibility of neutron diagnostics for a high-field, compact, SPARC-like device.

 Transformation Optics for Black Holes

 The mathematical existence of black holes is one of the most amazing consequences of Einstein’s general theory of relativity.
 Astronomical evidence suggests that there are many super massive objects in our universe, sitting at the centers of galaxies and colliding to produce gravitational waves; these are very likely black holes.
 However, we will not likely have the chance to visit one in our lifetimes.
 A field of research called transformation optics aims to study black holes in the lab by tailoring optical media to have black-hole-like properties.